iancookwestgate/Finding-Congress/README.md

 ## Planned Features

-* News cards will take you to the relevant websites on click.
+* The site currently only tracks senators.
+It will eventually include details of House representatives too.
 * The background/theme of the site will change based on what state you selected (to encourage the user to look into states beyond just their own).
-* Incentives for the user to return to the site such as: retaining what the user
+* Incentives for the user to return to the site.
+This could take the form of remembering previous user searches and/or establishing a database so the user can save/recommend their searches to other users.

 ## Technologies Used